May 12, 2012

 Using Facebook’s Thrift with Python and HBase

 Today I’m going to show you how to interface Python to Apache HBase using Facebook’s Thrift package.
 Hbase is a documented oriented database which is very similar to Google’s BigTable (in fact its more or less a clone of BigTable as seen in the BigTable paper).
 HBase has two primary interfaces - a REST API which is relatively slow, and a Thrift interface, which is recommended for high speed communication.
 For speed and other reasons, we’re going to be using the Thrift API.
+Note that I am going to be touching on some Hbase jargon (such as column families).
+Its not essential to understand what those are if you are just trying to build a Python Thrift client.
+But if you’re trying to use HBase, I would consider that knowledge essential.
 Read more

 May 7, 2007